-With its distinctive architecture and focus on legacy use, the Aquatics Centre was designed to be sustainable within the most demanding cost constraints.
+With its distinctive architecture and focus on legacy use, the Aquatics Centre was designed to be sustainable while meeting demanding cost constraints.
 The most effective sustainability measures – such as best practice insulation and envelope air tightness and use of daylight – were built in from the beginning.
 The main pool hall is naturally lit throughout, the pool tanks are insulated, and an adaptable environmental control system works with the large volume of the hall, using a ventilation system split into local zones that can be turned on and off to meet demand.

 We reduced the impact of concrete by using secondary aggregates and cement replacement material.
 Overall, the Aquatic Centre exceeded the targets set by the client and were given a BREEAM Innovation Credit for the concrete mixes used.
 The water treatment systems are also demand controlled and our design will help the legacy operator to save money by reducing power, water and chemical consumption.
-Overall, we reduced potable water use by 42%.
+In total, we reduced potable water use by 42%.

-The distinctive long-span roof is a stunning piece of architecture.
+Designing the centre's distinct roofThe long-span roof is a stunning piece of architecture.
 Arup was involved in the roof from scheme design and detailed design through to fabrication and erection.
 Throughout this time our challenge was to make the flowing geometry that Zaha Hadid Architects defined for the long-span roof work effectively.
-This meant bringing down the self-weight of the structure, which our structural engineers achieved through clever design and an iterative process to ensure each section of steel was fully utilised.
+This meant bringing down the self-weight of the structure, which our structural engineers achieved through advanced design techniques and an iterative process to ensure each section of steel was fully utilised.

 Wind was also a key design load.
 The roof needed to resist the wind loads in three different configurations: during construction with no podium structure or façade; in Olympic mode with the temporary stands; and in legacy mode with the temporary stands removed and the legacy façade installed.
 Refined wind loads were determined through extensive use of wind tunnel testing to gather simultaneous measurements across the entire roof.